Katlicia/Movie-Archive-App/README.md

 # Movie-Archive-App
-Movie Archive App Using Python with MovieDB.org
+Movie Archive App Using Python with MovieDB API.

 You can claim your own api from https://www.themoviedb.org.